Our Mission

 • Build a coalition of diverse change-makers dedicated to empowering others to challenge injustice, fight oppression, and work towards creating a more equitable and compassionate world

-Sacred Spaces will be centered around a multi-day residential program at the newly-opened Virginia Mae Center.
+Sacred Spaces will be centered around a multi-day residential program at the newly-renovated Virginia Mae Center.
 Centrally located within the tranquility of the Cathedral grounds, the Virginia Mae Center is a place of learning, pilgrimage and spiritual renewal, a safe venue for difficult conversations, and a healing space for all who enter its doors.

 Program Partners